 Step 1: Planning and Analysis

 The first step of the iterative life cycle is the planning, where the developers and clients sit together to identify software requirements, business and stakeholders’ requirements.
-At this stage, it is not necessary to identify risks associated with the project or worry about quality assurance requirements because this step will be repeated again for your next iteration which will make sure that the risks are overcome and quality is ensured.
+At this stage, it is not necessary to identify risks associated with the project or worry about quality assurance requirements because this step will be repeated for your next iteration which will make sure that the risks are overcome and quality is ensured.

 Once all the requirements are identified, analysis is done to streamline the development process such as identifying database models.